A couple of frame grabs from the HD scan of Sea City Super 8 footage.

 The lower image shows Kodak’s 7268 product code for Kodachrome 40 in the edge markings.
 The scanner was set to include the edge markings for a few feet of film.
 The upper image shows the framing for the actual transfer.

-When searching for original audio for the Sea City project recorded on DAT (Digital Audio Tape) I discovered my DAT recorder had expired – it turned on but would not play the tape.
+When searching for the original audio for the Sea City project recorded on DAT (Digital Audio Tape) I discovered my DAT recorder had expired – it turned on but would not play the tape.
 I contacted various friends and local organisations to borrow a player but all the machines had problems of one sort or another, seven machines in total!

 DA-P1 with non-spinning head drum